AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 >[!NOTE]
 > Stage and production pipelines created before February 10, 2021, need to be updated in order to use the UI tests as described on this page.
-> See [Configuring your CI-CD Pipeline](/help/implementing/cloud-manager/configure-pipeline.md) for information pipeline configuration.
+> See [Configuring your CI-CD Pipeline](/help/implementing/cloud-manager/configure-pipeline.md) for information about pipeline configuration.

 ## Building UI Tests {#building-ui-tests}